Shantanu0-0/mylatexfossee/readme.md

 ## mylatexfossee

-It is a automated engineering report generator using Python and PyLaTeX.
+It is anautomated engineering report generator using Python and PyLaTeX.
 It is a part of screening test in FOSSEE internship.

 ## Features
 - Reads beam force data from Excel